 List A and B

-- List A is a list of works that can be carried out without permission - List B is a list of works that either do not require consent or require the Archdeacon's permission
+- List A is a list of works that can be carried out without permission - List B is a list of works that require the Archdeacon's permission before any work commences, accessed via Faculty online.
+No fee incurred.